atharva0300/Meme-Generator/README.md

-# Meme-Generator
-Meme-Generator for Kharagpur Winter of Code ( KWoC  2021)

 ## Project Overview
 Do you like memes?
 Most people do, so if yes, the idea of developing a meme generator would surely get you going.
 Being new to React, you can build a simple meme generator that instantly allows users to create memes.